wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

 To encrypt passwords:

 1. Add the following `[secrets]` configurations to the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
-Provid an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.
+Provide an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.

     ```toml
     [secrets]